 The Secret to Effective In-App Protection

-Gartner calls In-App Protection “crucial” in their July 2019 Market Guide for In-App Protection In-App Protection.
+Gartner calls In-App Protection “crucial” in their July 2019 Market Guide for In-App Protection.
 The guide’s summary advises security and risk management leaders to “take due care in protecting their application clients” in order to avoid “security failure.”

 This raises the question – what constitutes “due care?”
 Obviously, no development organization looks to recklessly expose their applications or sensitive data to attack or compromise.
 On the other hand, over-engineered (or poorly engineered) security controls can quickly lead to excessive development costs, performance and quality issues, and, ultimately, unacceptable user experiences.
 While terms and terminology may vary, there is broad consensus on how to best define “due care” for any given application/user scenario.